openforcefield/cheminformatics-toolkit-equivalence/off_coverage/README.md

 O=C(C)Oc1ccccc1C(=O)O aspirin
 ```

-I'll use the 'rdkit' command to generate atom counts and include
+I'll use the 'rdkit' command to have OpenFF use RDKit to the SMILES
-features which came from converting the RDMol into an OpenFF topology
+file and generate an OpenFF topology using `from_file_obj()`.
-using `from_object()`:

 ```
-% python off_coverage.py rdkit small.smi --atom-count --openff
+% python off_coverage.py rdkit small.smi --atom-count
-caffeine	rd_natoms=24 rd_openff_good rd_parse
+caffeine	rd_natoms=24 rd_parse_ok
-vitamin a	rd_natoms=48 rd_off_undef_stereo_bond rd_parse
+vitamin a	rd_off_undef_stereo_bond rd_parse_err
-aspirin	rd_natoms=21 rd_openff_good rd_parse
+aspirin	rd_natoms=21 rd_parse_ok
 ```

-On the first output line, the `rd_parse` means that RDKit was able to
+On the first output line, the `rd_parse_ok` means that OpenFF's
-parse the record into an RDKit molecule, the `rd_openff_good` means
+RDKitToolkitWrapper was able to parse the record into an RDKit
-that OpenFF was able to convert the molecule into a topology object,
-and the `rd_natoms=21` means there were 21 atoms in total (including
+molecule and the `rd_natoms=21` means there were 24 atoms in total
-hydrogens).
+(including hydrogens) in the OpenFF Molecule.

 On the second output line, the `rd_off_undef_stereo_bond` means OpenFF
-could not convert the molecule into topology object because there was
+could not convert the molecule into its Molecule because there was an
-an undefined stereo bond.
+undefined stereo bond.

 I'll do it again, this time saving the results to a file:

 ```
-% python off_coverage.py rdkit small.smi --openff --atom-count -o small.feats
+% python off_coverage.py rdkit small.smi --atom-count -o small.feats
 ```

 I'll then set up a Z3 solver using the features, find the optimal